hojinc02/Hojins-DDR-Note/README.md

 # Hojins-Minimal-DDR-Note
 This is a minimal and function focused version of Peter's DDR Note noteskin for the rhythm game StepMania (and StepMania adjacent games).
 Assets from HURG-IIDX's customizable noteskins were used here as well.

-To use the noteskin, extract the [ddr-minimal](ddr-minimal) folder into the Noteskins folder in StepMania.
+To use the noteskin, extract the [ddr-minimal.zip](ddr-minimal.zip) file into the Noteskins folder in StepMania.

 ## Changes
 - Only Marvelous judgement notes will have the bright spiked explosion effects.